ccinkosky/cinko-dev-stash/README.md

  * refresh - the refresh function.
 Default: false
  *
  * Note: full is not required.
 When left out, just the value will be returned.
+ *
  * Note: if nothing is found, (boolean) false is returned.
  */

-/* Using the window.stash.set examples above... */
+/* Note: these are utilizing the window.stash.set examples above... */

 let value = window.stash.get('object-cache-key');
 /**